-As required by the Centers for Medicare & Medicaid, FirstHealth is providing a comprehensive list of charges for each inpatient and outpatient service or item provided by FirstHealth of the Carolinas.
+Also, as required by CMS, FirstHealth is providing a comprehensive list of charges for each inpatient and outpatient service or item provided by FirstHealth of the Carolinas.
 This list is known as a chargemaster.
 A chargemaster lists charges only and is different than your actual payment.
 Chargemaster information is not a helpful tool for patients to estimate what they will pay for health care.

-Please keep in mind that the amount listed is not necessarily the amount a patient will pay for services.
+Please keep in mind that the amount listed in the chargemaster is not necessarily the amount a patient will pay for services.
 Hospitals typically collect much less than the amounts posted on the chargemaster due to discounts negotiated with commercial insurance companies, Medicare, Medicaid and Tricare, as well as discounts that are offered for the uninsured and patients who need financial assistance.
-We recommend that all patients contact their insurer or our patient accounts department to discuss their individual situations and determine the potential out-of-pocket costs of their care.
+We recommend all patient contact their insurer and invite them to speak with a FirstHealth Team Member at 910-715-6282 to discuss their individual situations and obtain an estimate for upcoming services.

-Please click on the following links to view FirstHealth’s chargemaster.
+Please click on the following links to view FirstHealth’s chargemaster and negotiated rates.